 A crucial distinction: “I Have Cancer” is an objective fact.
 In contrast, “I Am Going to Die” is very subjective, a borrowed opinion, not a fact.
 It does not factor in the capacity of a well ‘Equipped and Empowered Patient.’

 When diagnosed, it’s critical to see a cancer diagnosis as it is, not as you fear it is; being diagnosed is just a position, not a fate.
 This clear view unleashes your courage to act on what’s controllable and accept what isn’t.
-That is when you’re truly ready to respond.
+That is when you’re truly ready to effectively respond.

 You must quickly move to accept the things you cannot change, have the courage to change the things you can control and change, and possess the wisdom to know the difference.
 You cannot control that you have cancer, but you can control how you will respond.